Lucy Maud Montgomery: Later life

-In 1933, Montgomery published Pat of the Silver Bush, which reflected a move towards more "adult" stories for young people.
+In 1933, Montgomery published Pat of Silver Bush, which reflected a move towards more "adult" stories for young people.
 Unlike Anne with her sense of optimism and vibrancy, Pat is a "queer" moody girl who is noted for being a "loner".
 Pat's best friend, Elizabeth "Bets" Wilcox, dies of the Spanish flu, giving the book a darker tone than Montgomery's previous books.
-In a letter to a fan in 1934 who complained about the dark mood of Pat of the Silver Bush, Montgomery replied: "I gave Anne my imagination and Emily Starr my knack for scribbling; but the girl who is more myself than any other is 'Pat of the Silver Bush'...Not externally, but spiritually she is I".
+In a letter to a fan in 1934 who complained about the dark mood of Pat of Silver Bush, Montgomery replied: "I gave Anne my imagination and Emily Starr my knack for scribbling; but the girl who is more myself than any other is 'Pat of Silver Bush' ...
+Not externally, but spiritually she is I".
 Pat's deep attachment to the countryside of Prince Edward Island, especially her family farm, Silver Bush, mirrored Montgomery's own attachment to the countryside of her home province, and the farm that she grew up on.

-In 1935, upon her husband's retirement, Montgomery moved to Swansea, Ontario, a suburb of Toronto, buying a house which she named Journey's End, situated on Riverside Drive along the east bank of the Humber River.
-Montgomery continued to write, and (in addition to writing other material) returned to writing about Anne after a 15-year hiatus, filling in previously unexplored gaps in the chronology she had developed for the character.
+In 1935, upon her husband's retirement, Montgomery moved to Swansea, Ontario, then a suburb of Toronto (it has now been annexed into the city proper).
+She purchased a house that she named Journey's End, situated on Riverside Drive along the east bank of the Humber River, where she continued to write; in addition to writing other material, she returned to writing about Anne after a 15-year hiatus, filling in previously unexplored gaps in the chronology she had developed for the character.
 She published Anne of Windy Poplars in 1936 and Anne of Ingleside in 1939.
 Jane of Lantern Hill, a non-Anne novel, was also composed around this time and published in 1937.
-On June 3, 1935, King George V named Montgomery to the Order of the British Empire (OBE), and on September 8, 1935 at Rideau Hall in Ottawa, the ceremony of investiture giving her an OBE was held with the Governor-General, Lord Bessborough, conducting the ceremony.
-As a member of the Order of the British Empire, Montgomery was given a special medal, which could only be worn in public in the presence of the King or one of his representatives like the Governor-General.
+On June 3, 1935 (1935 Birthday Honours), King George V named Montgomery an Officer of the Order of the British Empire (OBE), and on September 8, 1935, at Rideau Hall in Ottawa, the ceremony of investiture into the Order was held with the Governor-General, Lord Bessborough, conducting the ceremony.
+As an Officer of the Order of the British Empire, Montgomery was given a special badge and ribbon, which could only be worn in public in the presence of the King or one of his representatives, such as the Governor-General of Canada.
 Her husband did not attend the ceremony, but Montgomery was by all accounts greatly honoured to be appointed an OBE.